Shooter kills 3 in a Target parking lot in Austin, Texas, before being captured, police say

-AUSTIN, Texas (AP) — A gunman opened fire Monday in the parking lot of a Target store in Texas' capital, killing at least three people, before stealing two cars during a getaway that ended with police using a Taser to detain him on the other side of the city, authorities said.
+AUSTIN, Texas (AP) — A gunman opened fire Monday in the parking lot of a Target store in Texas' capital, killing two adults and a child before stealing two cars during a getaway that ended with police using a Taser to detain him on the other side of the city, authorities said.

-Davis said the suspect fled the scene in a stolen car, wrecked that car and then stole another from a dealership.
+The suspect fled the scene in a stolen car, wrecked that car and then stole another from a dealership, Davis said.
 He was captured about 20 miles (32 kilometers) away, in south Austin, where he was taken into custody, she said during a news conference.

-She said officers responding to a call about 2:15 p.m. found three people who had been shot in the Target parking lot.
+Davis said officers responding to a call at about 2:15 p.m. found three people shot in the Target parking lot.
+Davis said they believe one of the people who was shot was the owner of the car stolen from the store's parking lot.

-Austin-Travis County Emergency Medical Services Chief Robert Luckritz said two people were pronounced dead at the scene and one person was taken to a hospital where they were pronounced dead.
-He said another person was treated on the scene for unrelated injuries.
+An adult and child were pronounced dead at the scene, while another adult died after being taken to the hospital, according to Austin-Travis County Emergency Medical Services.
+EMS officials said a fourth person was treated for a minor medical complaint not related to traumatic injuries.

 “This is a very sad day for Austin.
 It’s a very sad day for us all and my condolences go out to the families,” Davis said.
 She said she had no information to release about the victims.